Curriculum

 Grade 11

-The purpose of AP English 3 Language & Composition is to help students “write effectively and confidently in their college courses across the curriculum and in their professional and personal lives.”
-(The College Board, AP® English Course Description, May 2017, p.
-8) The course is organized according to the requirements and guidelines of the current AP English Course Description, and, therefore, students are expected to read critically, think analytically, and communicate clearly in both writing and speech.
+The purpose of this course is to help students “write effectively and confidently in their college courses across the curriculum and in their professional and personal lives” (The College Board, AP® English Course Description, May 2017, p.
+8).
+The course is organized according to the requirements and guidelines of the current AP English Course Description, and, therefore, students are expected to read critically, think analytically, and communicate clearly in both writing and speech.

 The course is organized by themes; a few examples are “Understanding Rhetoric,” “Analyzing Rhetoric” and “Popular Culture.”
 Each unit requires students to acquire and use rich vocabulary, to use standard English grammar, and to understand the importance of diction and author’s style.
 Therefore, students are expected to develop these skills through reading, discussion, and writing assignments (including timed in-class essays).